Skip to content

 });

-It's especially useful for replication flows, synchronization logic, and downstream processors.
+It's especially useful for replication flows, synchronization logic, and application level reactivity.

 The Broader Idea